Cherington, Gloucestershire

 Cherington is a village and civil parish in the Cotswold District of Gloucestershire, England.
+It lies about 3 mile south east of Minchinhampton and about 4 mile north of Tetbury.
 The population of the civil parish at the 2011 Census was 224.

-St Nicholas' Church
+St Nicholas's Church

 The Anglican parish church of St Nicholas is a Grade I listed building.
+It is part of the Avening with Cherington benefice.

-It was founded in the 12th century and had its chancel rebuilt in the mid-13th century.
+The church was founded in the 12th century and had its chancel rebuilt in the mid-13th century.
 There were other later medieval alterations and two 19th-century restorations, one minor in 1816, and one major in 1881.
-Various members of the British Royal Family have been christened at St Nicholas' Church due to its close proximity to Anne, Princess Royal's Gatcombe Park Estate.
+Members of the British Royal Family have been christened at St Nicholas's Church, due to its close proximity to Princess Anne's Gatcombe Park Estate.

-Interior
+Architecture

 The north doorway has a 12th-century tympanum above it.

-The church is part of the Avening with Cherington benefice.

 Cherington Park

 Cherington Park is a Grade II listed building.
-Earliest records of a manor house in Cherington date back to 1074, owned by Robert D’Oyly, Lord of Wallingford.
+Earliest records of a manor house in Cherington date back to 1074, when it was owned by Robert D’Oyly, Lord of Wallingford.

-In 1740 this manor house was replaced with Cherington Park, as it stands today, by John Neale (MP).
-Neale died in 1749 passing Cherington to his daughter Frances and her husband, Sir John Turner, 3rd Baronet (MP).
-By 1766 Turner sold Cherington to Samuel Smith of Smith's Bank and brother of Abel Smith.
-Cherington was then passed on to Smith's son, Samuel Smith (MP) a director of the East India Company and cousin of Robert Smith, 1st Baron Carrington.
+In 1740 this manor house was replaced with Cherington Park, as it stands today, by John Neale MP.
+Neale died in 1749 passing Cherington to his daughter Frances and her husband, Sir John Turner, 3rd Baronet MP.
+By 1766 Turner sold Cherington to Samuel Smith of Smith's Bank and brother of Abel Smith MP.
+Cherington was then passed on to Smith's son, Samuel Smith MP, a director of the East India Company and cousin of Robert Smith, 1st Baron Carrington.
 The estate was then sold by Smith’s widow, Mary, to John George.
 George added Coxes Farm and glebe land to the estate, passing it to his son, William, in 1824.
 William George inherited Westrip Farm and Hazleton Farm from his uncle, also William, in 1832.
 Over the course of the George family's ownership Cherington Park was greatly enlarged by the addition of three service ranges around a courtyard.
 William George left the Cherington Estate to his two grandchildren, Constance and Gertrude who, in 1934, sold it to Edward Tarlton, of Bird & Co. a jute, railroad and mining company, now Ministry of Steel India.
-Tarlton made many changes to the estate, including the introduction of electricity.